taaan-k/SimpleGenomeHub/README.md

 SimpleGenomeHub is a Java 11 desktop application for genome and annotation management, sequence extraction, BLAST workflows, functional annotation, enrichment analysis, and synteny-related tools.

+For details and example operations, please refer to EXample Workflow.pdf

 ## Directory Layout

 ```text